Reaching learners remotely: 5 things we learned in getting started with IVR

 IVR systems don’t typically call users.
 This makes marketing crucial.
 In some instances within our programming, this will be less of an issue, as we have already established relationships with learners through previous trainings — but in other cases we will be engaging them for the first time.
 So how do you get the word out about the toll-free number and encourage learners to call in?
 We found that most IVR services do not have any boots on the ground, meaning marketing for the training would have to be done by our own field staff or through bulk SMS messaging (which also comes at a cost).
 We also discovered that target SMS messaging has varying levels of accuracy when it comes to reaching certain demographics.
 For example, in some cases IVR providers were able to target women in specific geographies, but this wasn’t the case for all.

-4. When creating content for IVR, its important to take a minimalist — and creative —approach.
+4. When creating content for IVR, it’s important to take a minimalist — and creative —approach.

 IVR is typically presented through a menu of options, meaning the listener has some agency over which topics or lessons they listen to.
 If content is complex and requires a lot of menu navigation, chances are people will lose interest.
 It’s important to create content that will keep learners’ attention.
 Menu titles should be catchy and intriguing.
 Think about them as a headline you would like someone to click on.
 The content itself we tried to keep under two minutes per lesson, and we limited the total amount of lessons to 11.
 We also learned that simply speaking about an issue might not be enough to keep interest, so we set up content in the form of skits, with three characters that are followed throughout the training.